jennmez/changelog/README.md

 ### Week of Mon, 11/2:

-- :computer: In Progress: Building a full stack application with products that users can like
+- :computer: In Progress: Building a full stack application with products that users can like.
+Finished requirements, now I have to clean it up!
-- :school-bag: In Progress: Freshing up on useContext, useReducer & useMemo React Hooks
+- :school_satchel: In Progress: Freshing up on useContext, useReducer & useMemo React Hooks
 - :art: Received my first Etsy review!
 It was 5 stars!

 ---